jyu-theartofml/WMH2017/README.md

 high dynamic range and high resolution.

 For this project,a modified U-net was compiled to accomodate 3D image arrays and computation cost, and this particular model is primarily based on Cicek et al.'s published work on volumetric segmentation[3].
 Instead of using the Caffe framwork, this model is built and trained using Keras.
-Due to large computational overhead,no batch normalization was used.

 <p align ='center'><img src='images/U-net.png' width='50%' height='50%'></p>
 <p align ='center'><b>Fig 1.</b> 4-layer U-net for volumetric segmentation.(<i>source:https://lmb.informatik.uni-freiburg.de/Publications/2016/CABR16/</i>)</p>